jaeyk/jaeyk.github.io/index.md

 ## Research agenda

 My research agenda lies at the intersection of political science, public policy, and data science.
 I study how marginalized people build power, resist social inequality, and access public benefits using computational, experimental, survey, and archival methods.
-I also investigate how anti-immigrant politics and its resistance varies across places, refine identity and marginalization measurements, and explore the political patterns of online harms.
-I am deeply interested in using data for civic engagement and public policy problems, and my regional focus is the US, Canada, and East Asia.
+I also investigate how anti-immigrant politics and its resistance varies across places, refine identity and marginalization measurements, and identify the political patterns of online harms.
+I am interested in using data to strengthen civic engagement and improve public policy processes and outcomes.
+My regional focus is the US, Canada, and East Asia.

 ## Research pipeline